 Field trips will be taken to enhance program activities.
-Parents will sign a permission slip for each field trip.
+Parents will sign a participation and permission slip for each field trip both on- and off-site.

-Licensed staff provides mini bus service for local field trips with vehicles provided by CYSS.
+Licensed staff provides mini bus service for local field trips with vehicles provided by CYS.
 Chartered buses will be used when field trips are more than 1-1/2 hours away (driving time) from APG.
 Rude behavior or activities jeopardizing the safe operation of any type of bus (school, chartered or mini) will not be tolerated.
 The use of tobacco and alcohol products is prohibited.
 Any infractions will be written up by the vehicle operator and reported to the staff in charge, Facility/Program Director, the parent(s) and Chief, CYS.

-When field trips are on the installation (i.e., bowling, swimming), School Age/Middle School/Teens (SAS/MS/T) may walk to and from the activity.
+When field trips are on the installation (i.e., bowling, swimming), School Age/Middle School/ Teens (SAS/MS/T) may walk to and from the activity.

-Parents are required to provide transportation to all sports practices and games.
+Parents are required to provide transportation and remain on site for all sports practices, games and camps.